So you want to paint in oils….

 Day Workshops with Max Hale

 Max teaches a range of one day workshops throughout the year at Pegasus Art.
-They are continuously updated, but currently he is teaching the following:
+Day Workshops are continuously updated, but Max currently teaching the following: